-The U.S. Treasury Department began issuing inflation-indexed bonds in 1997.
+The Treasury Department began issuing inflation-indexed bonds in 1997.
 Certain non-U.S. governments, such as the United Kingdom, Canada and Australia, have a longer history of issuing inflation-indexed bonds, and there may be a more liquid market in certain of these countries for these securities.

 Interfund Lending.
-Pursuant to an exemptive order issued by the SEC and corresponding compliance procedures adopted by the Board of Trustees, the Funds may lend money to, and borrow money from, other Neuberger Berman Funds, ("NB Funds") pursuant to a master interfund lending agreement ("Interfund Lending Program").
-Under the Interfund Lending Program, the Funds may lend or borrow money for temporary purposes directly to or from another NB Fund (an "Interfund Loan"), subject to meeting the conditions of the SEC exemptive order.
+Pursuant to an exemptive order issued by the SEC and corresponding compliance procedures adopted by the Board of Trustees, the Funds may lend money to, and borrow money from, each other pursuant to a master interfund lending agreement ("Interfund Lending Program").
+Under the Interfund Lending Program, the Funds may lend or borrow money for temporary purposes directly to or from one another (an "Interfund Loan"), subject to meeting the conditions of the SEC exemptive order.
 All Interfund Loans consist only of uninvested cash reserves that the lending Fund otherwise would invest in short-term repurchase agreements or other short-term instruments.